 An infection or a virus can also cause an allergic reaction and asthma in your pet, in which case the infection or virus itself will need to be dealt with in order to stop the asthma attacks.
 Parasites, like heartworms, in the lungs can cause asthma symptoms.

 Whenever you get a new pet or if you know your home will be exposed to new substances--like during a remodeling or spring cleaning--be on the lookout for possible symptoms of asthma.
-Most veterinarians also recommend having pets on heartworm medication year-round, to protect agains the many symptoms of heartworm.
+Most veterinarians also recommend having pets on heartworm medication year-round, such as Heartgard for Cats, to protect agains the many symptoms of heartworm.